comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 | call-ldp-idx-filt | 39,683 | 0 | 0.00 | 0.00% | 12 |

 <figcaption markdown="block">
-Overview of the average execution times (ms), total number of HTTP requests, average number of results, correctness, and number of timeouts across all 12 **complex** queries.
+Aggregated results for the different combinations across all 12 **complex** queries.
 </figcaption>
 </figure>

 Update complex results table once experiments are done {:.todo}

-In each table, make the rows with highest correctness bold.
-{:.todo}

 These results show that there are combinations of approaches that achieve a very high level of correctness for discover queries,